suhasmaddali/Airbnb-Home-Prices-Prediction/README.md

 Taking into consideration these features, __machine learning predictions__ could be built.
 It is important to perform __Exploratory Data Analysis__ to predict the demand for these houses as well.
 There could be __null__ values that must also be addressed before giving those values to the models.
 Steps must be taken to ensure that models don't __overfit__ the data or __underfit__ it.

+## Exploratory Data Analysis (EDA)

+* It would be seen based on the results from the KDE plot that there are a few outliers in the prices of houses.
+Therefore, those prices had to be removed to reduce the mean squared error or mean absolute error of the models.
+* A large portion of the users from Airbnb were willing to rent the entire apartment instead of a private room or a shared room respectively.
+* A large number of houses taken into consideration were from Manhattan followed by Brooklyn.
+* There were very few houses from Staten Island compared to the other cities.

 ## Machine Learning Models

 There are many libraries from __sklearn__ which we might be using for our machine learning predictions.
 Below are the best performing __machine learning__ and __deep learning models__ that were used in the prediction of house prices.